-- 2.2.A.4.1 When dealing with panoramic views the photos are loaded into specialist photo stitching software (PTGui Pro).
+- 3.2.A.4.1 When dealing with panoramic views the photos are loaded into specialist photo stitching software (PTGui Pro).
 The images are automatically corrected for lens distortion and stitched to create a full 360° image.
-Adjustments can be made to manually correct the blend between images where appropriate. - 2.2.A.4.2 The resulting image is output as Spherical projection to correctly match the virtual camera to be used later in the 3D software.
-With spherical projection (also known as Equirectangular) the height and width in pixels is proportional to the FOV's angle.
-The software can remap images as cylindrical or planar projection in accordance with LVIA requirements. - 2.2.A.4.3 A virtual camera is positioned in the 3D software (Autodesk 3ds Max) according to the same real-world position and height as per the survey.
+Adjustments can be made to manually correct the blend between images where appropriate. - 3.2.A.4.2 The resulting image is output as spherical projection to correctly match the virtual camera to be used later in the 3D software.
+With spherical projection (also known as equirectangular) the height and width in pixels is proportional to the Field of View's (FOV's) angle.
+The software can remap images as cylindrical or planar projection in accordance with Landscape and Visual Impact Assessment (LVIA) requirements.
+Planar is a flat photo as a camera records the photo.
+Panoramas are stitched together from flat photos, but as they are to show a wider view, they are technically cylindrical projection because they were taken about a point.
+They are therefore specified on a photosheet as cylindrical. - 3.2.A.4.3 A virtual camera is positioned in the 3D software (Autodesk 3ds Max) according to the same real-world position and height as per the survey.
 This camera is set-up to match the field of view as the stitched panorama.
-The stitched image is loaded as the camera back plate. - 2.2.A.4.4 The survey points are imported to create points in 3D space.
+The stitched image is loaded as the camera back plate. - 3.2.A.4.4 The survey points are imported to create points in 3D space.
 The camera target is aligned to ensure the points match the exact locations visible in the photograph.
 The match can be confirmed further by including 3D contour data or 3D OS to help match features in the photography.

-Image 2.2.A.1 Photographs illustrating an existing photograph (top) and typical reference line connecting surveyed points (bottom)
+Image 3.2.A.
+1 Photographs illustrating an existing photograph (top) and typical reference line connecting surveyed points (bottom)

-- 2.2.A.4.5 The daylight settings in the scene are matched to the time and location of the original photography.
-This ensures the direction of shadows created in the render will match those in the existing photography. - 2.2.A.4.6 The proposed design is modelled and placed at the correct geo-referenced position.
+- 3.2.A.4.5 The daylight settings in the scene are matched to the time and location of the original photography.
+This ensures the direction of shadows created in the render will match those in the existing photography. - 3.2.A.4.6 The proposed design is modelled and placed at the correct geo-referenced position.
 The virtual camera views are rendered and composited into the background photography using Adobe Photoshop.
 The images are adjusted to mask the correct parts of the render behind existing elements in the photography.
 Proposed mitigation is added as required.
 A wireframe version can also be produced to illustrate the parts of the development hidden behind existing structures and vegetation.

-Image 2.2.A.2 Photographs illustrating a wireframe (top) and the proposed mitigation (bottom)
+Image 3.2.A.
+2 Photographs illustrating a wireframe (top) and the proposed mitigation (bottom)

-2.2.A.5 References
+3.2.A.5 References

-Ref 2.2.A.1 Landscape Institute (2019).
+Ref.
+3.2.A.1 Landscape Institute (2019).
 Visual Representation of Development Proposals Technical Guidance Note 06/19

-Ref 2.2.A.2 Landscape Institute (2011).
+Ref.
+3.2.A.2 Landscape Institute (2011).
 Photography and Photomontage in Landscape and Visual Impact Assessment Advice Note 01-11

-Ref 2.2.A.3 Landscape Institute (2013).
+Ref.
+3.2.A.3 Landscape Institute (2013).
 Guidelines for Landscape & Visual Impact Assessment (Third Edition)

-Ref 2.2.A.4 Scottish Natural Heritage (2017).
+Ref.
+3.2.A.4 Scottish Natural Heritage (2017).
 Visual Representation of Wind Farms Version 2.2